istudyatuni/snaks/README.md

 ## Possible improvements

+- Levels of difficulty
+- Save top runs

+Technical:

 - Draw "Game Over" on top of game field
-- Save top runs
 - Do not hardcode UI sizes